HorizenOfficial/rosetta-bitcoin/README.md

 DOCKER [HERE](https://www.docker.com/get-started).**

 ### Install
-Running the following commands will create a Docker image called `rosetta-bitcoin:latest`.
+Running the following commands will create a Docker image called `rosetta-zen:latest`.

 #### From GitHub
 To download the pre-built Docker image from the latest release, run: